Children’s Participation in Action and Learning for Nutrition (PCAAN) in Mozambique

 An evaluation of the programme in 2016 concluded that the programme is having a powerful impact on the lives and the health of children under 5’s and friends and family describe the children and young adolescents involved as “heroes”.
 In particular, the approach was already having a positive impact on food choices, breastfeeding and hygiene practices.

 Story books, a recipe book, teaching and training guides have all been co-created with teachers and children involved with the programme.
-Some of the teaching materials are still being translated but the story books and one teaching guide in English are all available from the Children for Health ‘Shop’.
+Some of the teaching materials are still being translated but the story books and one teaching guide in English are all available for free from the Children for Health ‘Shop’.

 Many of our materials can be accessed for free to those who apply.

-For copies of the case study in pdf format click here.
+For copies of the case study in PDF format click here.

 For further information on this programme, contact us!